Komořany (Vyškov District): Economy

-Two large employers have their headquarters in Komořany: European Data Project (manufacturer of electrical devices for the gambling industry with more than 500 employees) and its subsidiary, Paradise Casino Admiral (operator of casinos with more than 1,500 employees).
-Both companies are part of the international gambling company Novomatic.
+Three large employers have their headquarters in Komořany: European Data Project (manufacturer of electrical devices for the gambling industry and equipment of casinos with more than 250 employees) and its subsidiaries, Paradise Casino Admiral (operator of casinos with more than 1,500 employees) and European Data Industries (manufacturer of fruit machines with more than 250 employees).
+All the three companies are part of the international gambling company Novomatic.
 They are based in an industrial zone on the northern outskirts of Komořany.

 Transport

-The D1 motorway from Brno to Ostrava passes through the municipality.
+The D1 motorway from Brno to Ostrava runs through the municipality.
 The railway that passes through Komořany is unused.

 Sights

 The main landmark of Komořany is the Church of Saint Barbara.
 It was built in the neo-Gothic style in 1804 on the grounds of a Gothic church from the 14th century.